the india project (excerpt)

+Before I had ever thought of going to India I saw a photo in a Lonely Planet of a charming blue city in Rajasthan.
 Jodhpur is a city in the desert, it is hot, there is no ocean or mountains, or tropical plant life.
-Living conditions are hard and and hot in general I would say that grit of life seeps into the feel of the place.
+Living conditions are hard and in general I would say that grit of life seeps into the feel of the place.
 Although I experienced great kindness, I found the small city aggressive.
-It was the only place I had been that children followed me throwing stones and the only time I even saw cows fight (multiple times.)
-One day I asked this kid Raj, whose family owned the guest house wear I was staying why the city was blue.
+It was the only place I had ever been where children threw stones at me and the only time I even saw cows be violent.
+One morning at the guest house I was staying at I asked the 12 year old boy Raj why the city was blue.
 He said,“tourists like blue city so we paint it blue.”

-We arrived yesterday after the 5 hour motorcycle journey from Jodhpur.
-Raj attached my bags to the back of his bike and we rode 5 hours into the deep countryside of India towards the boarder of Pakistan.
-The sweet older couple who ran the guest house I was staying at looked concerned when I told them I was going with a friend I met to an ashram in the desert.
-I made the decision to trust Raj although something about him scares me and activates a tightness in my throat like being on the verge of tears.
+Raj attached my bags to the back of his bike and we rode 5 hours deep into the countryside.
+The sweet older couple who ran the guest house I was staying at looked concerned when I told them I was going with a friend I met to an ashram in the desert and they made me write my passport number in their guest book.
+I make the decision to trust Raj although something about him scares me and activates a tightness in my throat like being on the verge of tears.
 Maybe another incarnation of my father I must keep experiencing until I am able to accept him and resolve my source fracture wound.
-I have created this India acid trip as my own spirit journey and am convinced that every male I encounter is a version of my father that I will continue to encounter until I resolve something—what I do not know.
-I am full of fear surrounded by men in a repressed culture where I don’t speak the language or know where I am other that the middle of the desert with a man I met four days ago.
+I have created this India trip as my own spirit acid trip journey and am convinced that every male I encounter is a version of my father that I will continue to encounter until I resolve something—what I do not know.
+I am full of fear surrounded by men in a very different culture where I don’t speak the language or know where I am other that the middle of the desert with a man I met four days ago.

-Guruji suggested I would probably like a private area to bathe and change in so Raj and Rama and I built a wall out of dried tumbleweed like desert scrubs flattened between sticks tied together by robe around an empty stable covered in dung.
-The rain then started putting a halt to my new boudoir leaving me in the same clothing as the day before covered in sand, sweat, and rain.
+Guruji suggested I would probably like a private area to bathe and change in so Raj and Rama and I built a wall out of desert scrubs flattened between sticks tied together making a wall around an empty stable covered in shit.
+The rain then started pouring putting a halt to my new boudoir leaving me in the same clothing as the day before covered in sand, sweat, and rain.

-I sit on the stone kitchen floor with a small open fire cooking a pot of rice in the corner.
+I sit on the cement kitchen floor with a small open fire cooking a pot of rice in the corner.
 A new person has arrived today.
 His name is Demzie and he is tallish and youngish with stylish facial hair.
-He sings and plays music Raj tells me.
+He sings and plays music.
+He is the closest thing to a Brooklyn hipster I've seen in a while so I feel a slight sense of relief at a glimpse of familiarity.
 Next to me is a bowl of dried cow dung which is used to fuel the fire.
-Light comes in from the open metal door that leads outside and birds chirp on the landing on the ceiling.
-The kind eyed man in the yellow turban brings in more wood for the fire and the pot of rice sits perched on stone above the fire.
-Rama comes in wearing a yellow tshirt with a large cartoon character’s body leaving the head coming out of the neck to be Rama’s head.
+Light comes in from the open metal door that leads outside and birds chirp on the beams above me.
+The kind eyed man in the yellow turban brings in more wood and the pot of food sits perched on stone above the fire.
+Rama enters wearing a yellow tshirt with a large cartoon character’s body leaving the head coming out of the neck of the shirt to be Rama’s head.
 Everyone is barefoot and I am the only girl at the encampment in the desert.
 I woke up this morning in a sandstorm sleeping on a mat outside of the temple.
 I didn’t sleep much of the night, keeping my guard up against Rama.
 Every time I closed my eyes I could hear him inching closer to me.
 I’d open my eyes and find him watching me sleep.
-He is 17 and lost his mother a few years ago.
+He lost his mother a few years ago.
 He has been living at the ashram working and serving the guru for the past 3 years.
-He has a wondering eye and his actions are spontaneous and unpredictable.
-His lack of boundaries frightens me, but then again I am in a suspended bubble of fear in a foreign place, with strangers, surrounded by 360 degree ocean of sand I wouldn’t even know what direction to run if I had to.
+His lack of boundaries frighten me, but then again I am in a suspended bubble of fear in a foreign place, with strangers, surrounded 360 degrees by an ocean of sand.
+I wouldn’t even know what direction to run if I had to.
 My cell phone is low on battery and the generator is temperamental making it difficult to charge.
-It is my first day.
 Raj is adding turmeric and milk to the boiling rice.

 I sit in silence with Guruji.
-We don’t look at each other but I can feel his presence sitting on his raised bed which is the only furniture in the room.
+We don’t look at each other but I can feel his presence sitting on his twin bed raised on a wooden frame which is the only furniture in the the large room.
 He is thin and has long black hair.
 He stares out of the door to the falling rain.
-I finally got a chance to change out of my wet clothing in the food pantry off the kitchen.
-I am wearing a dress I bought in Mumbai.
+I finally got a chance to change out of my wet clothing in the only private space-a food pantry off the kitchen.
+I am wearing a dress/moo-moo I bought in Mumbai.
 I have seen women wear them on the streets in Kerala but when I wore it in Mumbai I was told it was a “nighty”.
-It may have the role of a Moo-moo.
 I have no idea if its appropriate.

 We ran out of sugar for the chai so Raj and I took a walk to the neighboring village.
-The rains have finally stopped and the still wet desert sand has taken on a sticky clay like consistency.
+The rains have finally stopped but the desert sand is still sticky like wet clay.
 My sandals get stuck to the ground in certain places forcing me to walk bare food for stretches avoiding the small thorns shedding from dried tumbleweeds.
-Alone we walked, the only two in the endless stretches of land.
+Alone we walk, me and Raj, the only two in the endless stretch of land.
 No buildings or geographical markings, just desert, sand, and shrubs.
 I begin thinking that Raj in an incarnation of my father and me of my mother and that perhaps I have an obsession to make the failed relationship of my parents work in a new incompatible incarnation.

 “How you feel?”
 Raj asks perhaps sensing my inner dialogue of torment and worry.
 I debate honesty and decide, why not.
 “I feel like I have a rope tied around my throat.
 I feel scared, I feel like you do not care about what I have to say, and that you are treating me like a second class citizen.”
 He stops and looks at me.
 “These accusations are coming from your own self, not me.
 If I don’t care about what you have to say, I am stupid.
 And I am not stupid.”

 The whole scenario seems like a dream, an illusion.
 Is Raj my mirror?
-He is all I can see in front of me.
+He is all I can see in front of me besides oceans of yellow sand.
 Is there even a me?
 Am I him?

 We continue the walk and arrive at the village which is a few half finished cement structures grouped in a clump.
 Some have doors, some have roofs.
 As we make our way to the shop that sells sugar all of the children begin popping out of doorways and following us.
-Raj goes inside the store and I wait outside and all of the children stand in a circle around the steps where I am sitting giggles and bright eyes with serious stares which break into huge shy and honest smiles the second I meet them.
-More children join the circular mob along with the women of the village dressed in layers of bright fabric, rows of shiny bangles around their dark arms and a silver headpiece resting on their crown, a silver decal hanging on the forehead.
+Raj goes inside the store and I wait outside and all of the children stand in a circle around the steps where I am sitting some giggles, some serious stares which break into huge shy and honest smiles the second I meet their bright eyes.
+More children join the circular mob along with the women of the village dressed in layers of bright fabric, rows of shiny bangles around their dark arms and a silver headpiece resting on their crown, a silver decal hanging down the forehead.
 I finally feel comfortable surrounded by children and women.
 A honest non-threatening energy.

 On our way out of the village we stop in a home of a man Raj knew.
-It was one room with a sand floor and two cot beds.
+It is one room with a sand floor and two cot beds.
 An unfinished wall led out to the back that contained a couple buffalos and cows.
 Riches measured by sustenance not excess.
+Excess being relative.

-Leaving the village all of the children gather and yell “tit tat, tit tat” waving their arms until we exited the village onto the main footpath and began the long walk back.
+As we left, all of the children gather and yell “tit tat, tit tat” waving their arms until we exited the village onto the main footpath and began the long walk back.
 We hadn’t eaten yet and my stomach was beginning to grumble.
-Raj begins repeating as a mantra, “Trust me please”.
+Raj begins repeating over and over again, “Trust me please, trust me please, trust me please”.
 I feel this I must do.
 This is my opportunity to overcome the fear I have carried towards men, snakes, and strangers my entire life.
-This is the time to rid myself of this fear.
+This is the time to rid myself of fear.
 I must make a decision to trust him or not trust him but the indecisive in between zone is no good for anyone.

-The sun was beginning to go down and twilight defended over the desert scape.
-We have sat to take a rest and smoke a beadie and Raj looks me in the eye and says “I am your truth.
+The sun was beginning to go down and twilight took over the desert scape.
+We sit to take a rest and smoke a beadie and Raj looks me in the eye and says “I am your truth.
 I am not Raj, I am your truth.
 This I know.
 You are a strong woman.
 You are very strong, this I know.
 Just keep following your natural power.”